 If the student does not produce the proper documentation, the student will be instructed to remove the specific material and other similar material from his or her computer.
 When the student complies with this request, the student will sign a document acknowledging removal of the copyrighted material.

-If the student does not comply with the request, access to the student's College's email account and use of the College's computer technology will be blocked and the issued will be referred to the Dean of Enrollment and Retention under the Student Code of Conduct and Discipline-Non Academic Policy.
+If the student does not comply with the request, access to the student's Gadsden State email account and use of the College's computer technology will be blocked and the issue will be referred to the Dean of Student Services under the Student Code of Conduct and Discipline-Non Academic Policy.

 Complaints involving employees: